dillman33/music.d.js/README.md

 ####.queue(url [, requester)
 Queue a song, playlist, or search query
-Optional requester argument, Unecessary for normal function, But if given, will be returned in the nextSong event
+Optional requester argument, Unecessary for normal function, But if given, will be returned in the nextSong event If autoplay is `true` then this will trigger music to start playing if it isnt already
 >returns Promise\<Song Object/Arra\>
 ```js
 GuildPlayer.queue('http://youtube.com/yoyoma2', requester).then(song => {